-In fiscal year 2015, each non-employee director was subject to a stock ownership requirement that required the director to attain ownership in our common stock valued at \$400,000, equal to five times the annual cash retainer fee of \$80,000, within four years of joining our Board.
+In fiscal year 2016, each non-employee director was subject to a stock ownership requirement that required the director to attain ownership in our common stock valued at \$400,000, equal to five times the annual cash retainer fee of \$80,000, within four years of joining our Board.
 For purposes of the ownership requirement, deferred stock units and unvested restricted stock are counted toward the ownership requirement.
-Each of our non-employee directors that has been a member of our Board for at least four years meets these stock ownership guidelines.
+Each of our non-employee directors meets these stock ownership guidelines.
 See "Beneficial Ownership of the Company's Securities."